edamla/mediterraneanagency/_books/2021-09-01-human-part-by-party.md

 Social psychology and political psychology work with a very different subject and methodological knowledge, which do not aim to understand the mental state and disorders of society.
-While psychi- atry has theories that take into account the social aspects of the causes and treatments of mental illnesses, it focuses primarily on the individual (a single person) and his disorders.
+While psychiatry has theories that take into account the social aspects of the causes and treatments of mental illnesses, it focuses primarily on the individual (a single person) and his disorders.
 Therefore, in this context, the field that we can call “social mentality” is the subject of all human sciences and has not yet become the subject of any science.
-This defi- ciency is precisely why the question “the current state of the population’s mental health or whether it is deteriorating” is so frequently asked in friendly conversations among mental health professionals
+This deficiency is precisely why the question “the current state of the population’s mental health or whether it is deteriorating” is so frequently asked in friendly conversations among mental health professionals